 - Carefully knock the soil from the roots back into the hole they came from.
 This soil contains dormant seeds.

-- Replant the small ones in the hole, or use them to propagate a new patch.
+- Replant the small ones back into the hole, or use them to propagate a new patch elsewhere.

 - Claremont Native Plants (http://www.nativeplants.ca)